The Perfect Scottish Highlands Tour from Edinburgh: Glencoe, Loch Ness, and Pitlochry in One Day

 – Dress in layers.
 The weather can change fast!
 One minute it’s sunny, the next it’s misting and chilly.
 Check the weather before your trip and even if you don’t think you’ll need it, bring a coat.

 – Wear comfortable shoes.
-You’ll have short walking breaks at scenic stops and will want to climb some hills and rocks for the perfect photos.
+You’ll have short walking breaks at scenic stops and will want to climb some hills for the perfect photos.
 Check out my Amazon list for my absolute favorite travel shoes (they’re comfortable and still actually cute)

 – Bring snacks and water.
 It’s a long day, and although you’ll stop for food, it’s nice to have something on hand.

 – Bring a portable charger and camera battery.
 Every single view is photo-worthy and you don’t want to risk missing out on any of them.
-I’d bring a portable charger in case you get low throughout the day.
+I’d definitely bring a portable charger in case you get low throughout the day.
 I’ve linked my favorite travel chargers here

 – Sit on the left side of the bus.
 You’ll get the best views heading north into the Highlands.

-Why This Day Tour Is Worth It
+Why This Scottish Highlands Tour From Edinburgh Is Worth It

 The guides are knowledgeable and fun, the bus is comfortable, and the itinerary flows perfectly.
 You get just the right balance of sightseeing, history, and downtime.